sous-chefs/bind/README.md

 #### Properties

 * `options` - Array of option strings.
 Each option should be a valid BIND option minus the trailing semicolon.
 Defaults to an empty array.
+* `view` - Name of the view to configure the zone in.
+Defaults to the value from the `bind_config` property.
+* `file_name` - Name of the file to store the zone in.
+Defaults to the name property.
+Used when you wish to have the same zone with different content in different views.
+* `zone_name` - The zone name of the zone.
+Used only if the name property does not match the zone name.

 ### `bind_primary_zone_template`